 Individual Coaching: Meeting dates and times will be scheduled between coach and participant.

-The total time estimated for participation includes the following:
+Time Commitment: The total time estimated for participation includes the following:

 - 8 online sessions (4-hour sessions)